ContainerSolutions/adobe-workshop/containers/04_volumes.md

 ### Running the container

-* Key aspects to remember when running the container
-    * Use -d to run it in detached mode
-    * Use -P to automatically map the container ports
 * When we visit our server URL we should now see our index.html file inside our public_html folder instead of the default NGINX welcome page

-Run an nginx container and map the our public_html folder to the volume at the /usr/share/nginx/html folder in the container. <path> is the path to public_html
+Run an nginx container and map the our public_html folder to the volume at the /usr/share/nginx/html folder in the container.
 ```
-docker run -d –P –v <path>:/usr/share/nginx/html nginx
+docker run -d -p 8001:80 -v /home/csuser/public_html:/usr/share/nginx/html nginx
 ```

 ----

-### Do it yourselfe #5
+### Do it yourself (homework)

 * Create a volume called nginx_logs
 * docker volume create --name nginx_logs